shaiss/Transaction-Categorizor/README.md

 ## Contributing

 Contributions to the development and enhancement of the application's categorization strategies are welcome.
-Please refer to `docs.md` for guidelines on contributing to the project.
+Please refer to the docs for guidelines on contributing to the project.

 ## License